hieuht1142/demo/README.md

 ## LICENSE / USE

 The javatuples directory contains a collection of network topologies, which are not our work.
-All other code / scripts / materials are original contributions of the above contributors, and are released under the MIT LICENSE (see "./LICENSE").
+Other code is original contributions of the above contributors, and is released under the MIT LICENSE (see "./LICENSE").

 We would appreciate you citing this code and the most relevant of our associated research publications below.